mjohnson342/4460_p5/README.md

 > This folder contains the five different data sets available for P5.
 You must choose one of these to visualize for your assignment.
 Below is a short summary of each data set.

+> geo map, airplane incidents, tiny dots, color represents carrier?
+> grouped bar charts for incidents by each major carrier by type (fatal, non-fatal, accident)
+           maybe add animation and change the grouping variable to something else (grouped bar charts for incendents by each carrier by weather.

 ### Aircraft incidents

 This data set contains information about airplane mishaps that have occurred.
 These might be plane crashes or they could be more minor accidents that happened to a plane.
 Each data case (row) is an incident.
 Fields of the data set include date, location, airline, type of plane, phase of the flight, severity, fatalities, and so on.